Jiteshayam/Jiteshayam/README.md

 - 👋 Hi, I’m @Jiteshayam
 - 👀 I’m interested in ...Machine Learning
-- 🌱 I’m currently learning ...DSA
+- 🌱 I’m currently learning ...
+APP DEVELOPENT
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...iamjitesh21@gmail.com